oicr-ibc/cssscl/README.rst

       | 2. a **directory** where the databases (built using the training set) reside

-This will run the classifier with all the similarity measures (including the compression and the blast measure) described in:  Borozan I, Watt S, Ferretti V. "*Integrating alignment-based and alignment-free sequence similarity measures for biological sequence classification.*"  Bioinformatics.
+**Note**: This will run the classifier with all the similarity measures (including the compression and the blast measure) as described in:  Borozan I et al. "*Integrating alignment-based and alignment-free sequence similarity measures for biological sequence classification.*"  Bioinformatics.
 2015 Jan 7. pii: btv006.

 The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/classify>`_.